 One more thing you’ll notice when you download these real-world visual model samples is that the format you see will vary, which reflects the fact that the tools available varied by BA job and contract.
 So these samples will show you how to put these models into practice no matter what tools you have at hand.

 You won’t need fancy tools to create similar visual models.
 Visio works well and is provided by many employers.
 In the absence of Visio, simple online tools provide inexpensive alternatives and many have free trials.

-A list of inexpensive tools and free trials is provided in the Visual Modeling Guidebook, so you’ll be able to get started right away without a making a big financial investment.
+A list of inexpensive tools and free trials is provided in the Visual Modeling Guidebook, so you’ll be able to get started right away without making a big financial investment.